Children are at particular risk of medication errors . . . this is attributable primarily to incorrect dosages.

 Elders are also among those at highest risk for pressure ulcers.
-Interventions for preventing pressure ulcers can include good skin hygiene and frequent position changes (see Medical Errors, Pressure Ulcers section) (MedLine Plus, 2014).
+Interventions for preventing pressure ulcers can include good skin hygiene and frequent position changes (see earlier section, Medical Errors, Pressure Ulcers) (MedLine Plus, 2018).

+More than 90 million adults in the United States have low health literacy (MedlinePlus, 2018a).
 The burden of health literacy on those who have difficulty understanding English is enormous.
-Nearly 25 million people in the United States (8.6 %) are defined as limited English proficient, meaning that they speak English less than “very well.”
-Therefore, at least 8.6 % of the U.S. population is at risk for adverse events because of barriers associated with their language ability (Betancourt et al., 2012).
+Nearly 25 million people in the United States (8.6%) are defined as limited English proficient, meaning that they speak English less than "very well."
+Therefore, at least 8.6% of the U.S. population is at risk for adverse events because of barriers associated with their language ability (Betancourt et al., 2012).

 Populations most vulnerable to poor health literacy include:

 - Immigrant populations

 Preventing Medical Errors in Those with Limited Health Literacy

 The AHRQ recommends use of its Health Literacy Universal Precautions Toolkit.
 The Universal Precautions approach involves:

 - Listening carefully